-Your Protected Landscape team will be able to provide you with more details and advice, and guide you through the application process.
-It's important to recognise that the FiPL programme is not an agri-environment scheme - it's a programme supporting individual projects, enabling additional investment where it is most useful.
-Being in an agri-environment scheme isn't a barrier to receiving project funding through the programme as long as you're not paid twice for the same work.
+It's important to recognise that the FiPL programme is not an agrienvironment scheme - it's a programme supporting individual projects, enabling additional investment where it is most useful.
+Being in an agri-environment scheme isn't a barrier to receiving project funding through the programme as long as you're not paid twice for the same activity.